kitttn/temptest/Firmware-Build.md

 **Don't copy nuttx.bin.**

-Next, you'll configure and build for AP Bridge 1 on the BDB 1B.
+Next, you'll configure and build for AP Bridge 1 on the BDB1B.
 When switching between build types, you'll want to run `make distclean` first, as shown here:
 ````
 make distclean
 cd tools